taviso/123elf/README.md

 ### Getting Started

 - There is a man page in `./root/lotus/man/man1/123.1`, and a full manual available online [here](https://archive.org/details/lotus-1-2-3-release-3.1-reference/Lotus%201-2-3%20Release%203.1%20-%20Tutorial).

+Lotus 1-2-3 has context sensitive online help, you can press `F1` at most times to see some hints.

 > Note: You use use the `/` key to open the 123 menu!